 Ten-Year Enrollment Cap

-An overall Graduate School of Arts and Sciences (GSAS) policy has been established that students ordinarily will not be permitted to register beyond their tenth year in the Graduate School.
+An overall Graduate School of Arts and Sciences (GSAS) policy has been established that students ordinarily will not be permitted to register beyond their tenth year.
 However, exceptions to this rule may be made for students who have taken medical or parental leave or for students with other special circumstances.
-However, according to GSAS policy, the number of G8s and above may impact the number of offers made during admissions.
-Students who are administratively withdrawn are free to apply for readmission to GSAS, so as to re-register for the purpose of receiving the degree, when their dissertation is completed.
+Students who are administratively withdrawn are free to apply for readmission to GSAS, so as to re-register for the purpose of the defense and receiving the degree, when their dissertation is completed.

-First-year students are assigned a faculty advisor by the director of graduate studies.
+First-year students are assigned two faculty advisors by the director of graduate studies.
 In subsequent years, students may either remain with the first-year advisor or choose an advisor on their own.